GRANTS FOR ARTS PROJECTS: How to Apply

 Learn more about using Grants.gov’s Workspace.

-For instructions on completing Part 1 and Part 2, select the artistic discipline that most closely corresponds with your proposed project activities.
+For instructions on completing Part 1 and Part 2, including the application questions, and a link to the NEA Applicant Portal for Part 2, select the artistic discipline that most closely corresponds with your proposed project activities.
 Instructions and requirements vary between disciplines.